garymm-org/garymm-org.github.io/_posts/2025-01-27-assembling-ml-exp-infra.markdown

 ### Hardware

-We rented hardware from Votage Park, who at the time only offered exactly one thing: bare-metal servers running Ubuntu with 8 Nvidia GPUs.
+We rented hardware from Voltage Park, who at the time only offered exactly one thing: bare-metal servers running Ubuntu with 8 Nvidia GPUs.
 Because of pre-existing contracts, we didn’t have any choice in hardware or cloud providers.
 This constrained the design space for some of the other parts of the system.

 ### Kubernetes on Talos: Hardware abstraction and workload orchestration